AntonioDefinaISMB/azure-iot-sdks/c/iothub_client/samples/iothub_client_sample_http/stm32cube/readme.md

 [//]: # (ST is in charge to decide if use zip file or GIT)
 1. Install IAR Embedded Workbench;
 2. Download the missing source code, including the IAR project.
 There are two possible solutions:
-	1. Clone STM32 Git launching script from GIT bash [N.B. adding credential?];
+	1. Clone STM32 Git launching script from GIT bash;
 	2. Download and unzip the archive containing the source code.
 3. Go to `STM32CubeGeneratedFolder`\Projects\EWARM\STM32F401RE-Nucleo\ and open Project.eww.
 NOTE: Pay attention to the global length of the path.
 Suggestion: it is better to avoid to clone Azure IOT SDK GIT in nested subfolder!
 4. Open AzureIOTSDKConfigUser.h and set: